-Todaysmilitary.com (hereinafter referred to as “this site”) is provided as a public service by the Office of the Secretary of Defense, the Defense Human Resources Activity (DHRA) and the Joint Advertising, Market Research & Studies (JAMRS) program.
+Todaysmilitary.com (hereinafter referred to as “this site”) is provided as a public service by the Office of the Secretary of Defense, the Defense Human Resources Activity (DHRA) and the Office of People Analytics: Joint Advertising, Market Research & Studies (JAMRS) program.

 Information presented on this site not identified as protected by copyright is considered public information and may be distributed or copied.
 Use of appropriate byline, photo, and image credits is requested.

 Personal privacy is important to us.
 Providing personal information to us is strictly voluntary and will assist us in providing you with further information or creating contact with the Service(s) of interest to you.
 The information collected from you on this site is done in accordance with Section 503, Title 10, United States Code.
 Any information you provide is protected from unauthorized disclosure in accordance with the Privacy Act of 1974.